Roxxust/lms-kokoro-gui/README.md

 # kokoro-onnx needs to be [downloaded](https://huggingface.co/onnx-community/Kokoro-82M-ONNX) <br/>
-from the hugging face repo. works with most versions of kokoro with the model.onnx download.  create & place in /onnx<br/>
+from the hugging face repo. works with most versions of kokoro with the model.onnx download. (unsure about quants)  create & place in /onnx<br/>

 ### this is not a great/good implementation or "proper" this is a "make it up as you go wip custom implementation"<br/>